drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  We clearly see increasing the number of threads per block decreases performance.
-				  This is due to the way we implemented some features of the code using shared memory for which in this case with a larger block size, more atomic opertaions be trying to act on the same memory location and this will lead to serialized behaviour with the exception of very small block sizes.
+				  This is due to the way we implemented some features of the code using shared memory for which in this case with a larger block size, more atomic operations be trying to act on the same memory location and this will lead to serialized behaviour with the exception of very small block sizes.
 Hence by observing the figure we can deduce that the most effective block sizes are in between $64$ and $192$.
 A block size of $128$ was for performing all experiments